ksu-cs-textbooks/cis400/content/C-exercises/12-web-data/04-using-linq.md

 This syntax is converted by the C# compiler to use the extension methods as part of the compilation process.

+{{% notice info %}}
+The search approach listed above will only find the _exact_ search terms, i.e. searching for "Clear Present Danger" will _not_ match the film "Clear and Present Danger".
+How might you tweak the search approach so that terms would be found individually?
+{{% /notice %}}

 You can use either form for writing your queries, though it is best to stay consistent within a single program.

 ## Filtering with LINQ